-How do Dual Enrollment Credits Transfer to My Future College or University?
+Do Dual Enrollment Credits Transfer to a University?

 Dual Enrollment or Advanced Placement?